How to Create Your Google My Business Profile

 Step 4: Confirm Your Business

 You’ll see a screen that shows your Name, Address, and Phone Number (aka NAP info.)
-Be sure to review the information carefully, as it’s more difficult to change once you verify the listing.
+Be sure to review the information carefully, as it’s more difficult to change once you verify the profile.
 Review Google’s Terms of Service by clicking the link, and check the box if you agree.
 Then click “Continue.”

-Once you set up your Google My Business listing, be sure to complete the verification process.
+Once you set up your Google My Business profile, be sure to complete the verification process.
 That’s usually done by requesting a postcard to your business address, but sometimes you’ll be able to verify via email or phone.
 Once you receive the verification code, you’ll click on “Verify Your Listing” within the Google My Business Dashboard and enter the code.
 That’s it – you’re now a verified business on Google Search and Maps!

 In some cases, your business info might already appear on Google, even if you haven’t completed the verification.
 Even in this case, you should still verify your listing because once you’ve verified the listing, it improves the chances that it will appear across Google, on all devices.
-Plus, a verified Google My Business listing gives you the ability to edit the business info that appears on Google.
+Plus, a verified Google My Business profile gives you the ability to edit the business info that appears on Google.

 Putting It Together

 Because your prospects and customers live online, it's important that they find you when they need to know, go, do, or buy.
-For that reason, it's important you follow the above steps to create a Google My Business listing.
+For that reason, it's important you follow the above steps to create a Google My Business profile.
 Stay tuned for our next post to see some of the cool features and functionalities available to you through Google My Business.

 Need help improving your local search listings including Google My Business?